CA Inter Amendments For May 2026

 i) Ability to process Big Data brings in multiple benefits, such as-

-- Businesses can utilize outside intelligence while taking decisions.
+- Businesses can utilize outside intelligence while making decisions.

-- Access to social data from search engines and sites like Facebook, Twitter are enabling organizations to fine tune their business strategies.
+- Access to social data from search engines and sites like Facebook and Twitter is enabling organizations to fine-tune their business strategies.

 - Early identification of risk to the product/services, if any